 5. Create an exclusive personalized virtual storefront for every customer

-Brands can rise the personalization mountain by creating a specifically curated boutique page for each customer.
-Netcore Smartech’s AI engine, Raman, can create such a virtual storefront based on past and real-time customer behavior – containing only those product recommendations with the highest probability of being viewed, clicked on or purchased.
+Brands can rise the personalization mountain by creating ecommerce product recommendations, specifically curated boutique pages for each customer.
+Netcore AI engine, Raman creates such a virtual storefront based on past and real-time customer behavior – containing only those product recommendations with the highest probability of being viewed, clicked on or purchased.

 Your customers need to feel that this was a page curated specially for them.
 They should also interact on this page by clicking on the ‘like’ or ‘dislike’ button to share real-time feedback about their choices and preferences.